-The furniture design major engages students in the pursuit of their creative interests while providing a compressive technical background in contemporary woodworking.
+The furniture design major engages students in the pursuit of their creative interests while providing a comprehensive technical background in contemporary woodworking.
 The major focuses on technical expertise, freeing students to investigate a full range of creative expression and professional interests.
 A carefully-sequenced curriculum begins with a firm foundation in the use and maintenance of hand tools, proceeding on to more advanced tools and topics in construction and design.

 In addition to the intensive Wood Studio, students gain experience in drawing, fundamental design issues, concept development, art history, and business practices.
 The major also emphasizes self-promotion, professionalism, portfolio development, gallery interactions, and studio operations.
 During the senior year, students culminate their work in an exhibition at an off-campus gallery.
 Upon graduation, students are well-prepared to transition from student to professional craftsman in this fine art field.